YouSee/lein-plugins/README.md

-# lein-lazytest
+# lein-plugins

-Leiningen plugin for lazytest
+A collection of Leiningen plugins
 ## Installation
 in project.clj under dev dependencies add

-[lein-lazytest "1.0.1"]
+[lein-plugins "1.0.1"]

 The jar i located at clojars.org